Leaders in Pharmacy Since 2000

 With the backing of a strong membership, RxA will continue to ensure that the profession of pharmacy remains valued and viable for another 20 years.

 RxA is the recognized voice for pharmacist advocacy in Alberta.
-We play an integral role in expanding pharmacists’ practice as we work towards a better future for the profession and for the patients that benefit from pharmacist care.
+We play an integral role in expanding pharmacists’ practice.
+We continue to work with government and industry leaders to advocate for pharmacists and for their recognition in providing excellence in patient care.

-RxA is dedicated to empowering pharmacists and providing them with the resources they need to demonstrate their value within the healthcare system, to patients and stakeholders within their circle of influence.
+RxA is dedicated to empowering pharmacists by providing them with the resources they need to build successful practices, meet patient care goals and improve the healthcare system through pharmacist-delivered patient care.

 We acknowledge that what we call Alberta is the traditional and ancestral territory of many peoples, presently subject to Treaties 6, 7, and 8.
 Namely: the Blackfoot Confederacy – Kainai, Piikani, and Siksika – the Cree, Dene, Saulteaux, Nakota Sioux, Stoney Nakoda, and the Tsuu T’ina Nation and the Métis People of Alberta.
 This includes the Métis Settlements and the Six Regions of the Métis Nation of Alberta within the historical Northwest Metis Homeland.
 We acknowledge the many First Nations, Métis and Inuit who have lived in and cared for these lands for generations.
 We are grateful for the traditional Knowledge Keepers and Elders who are still with us today and those who have gone before us.
 We make this acknowledgement as an act of reconciliation and gratitude to those whose territory we reside on.